 There is now a way to remove a DUI from a person's Kansas criminal record.
 This year a change was made in the Kansas statute that will, in time, help many motorists to put a mistake behind... more

-Written by attorney Jeremy S Geigle, over 3 years ago.
+Written by attorney Jeremy S Geigle, almost 4 years ago.